 - 33.2.2.4 Control the establishment of large integrated retail developments and large supermarket developments in Business 1 Areas.
-Such activities will only be permitted to located in Business 1 Areas if it can be demonstrated that they: - will not result in significant adverse cumulative impacts on the viability and vitality of the Golden Mile; and - will not result in significant adverse cumulative impacts on the viability and vitality of any Sub-Regional, Town or District Centre; and

-- will not significantly undermine existing investment in infrastructure (including water, stormwater, sanitary sewer, roads and footpaths, and community facilities) in the Golden Mile or any Sub-Regional, Town or District Centre; and - will not result in significant adverse impacts on the sustainability of the transport network; and - will not result in significant adverse impacts on the roading network and the hierarchy of roads (see Map 33) from trip patterns, travel demand or vehicle use; and - will be compatible with adjoining landuses.
+Such activities will only be permitted to located in Business 1 Areas if it can be demonstrated that they will: - not result in significant adverse cumulative impacts on the viability and vitality of the Golden Mile; and - not result in significant adverse cumulative impacts on the viability and vitality of any Sub-Regional, Town or District Centre; and - not undermine existing investment in infrastructure (including water, stormwater, sanitary sewer, roads and footpaths, and community facilities) in the Golden Mile or any Sub-Regional, Town or District Centre; and - be compatible with adjoining landuses.